-- A completed nomination cover form. - A narrative description of the achievement that addresses the selection criteria and each candidate(s)'s contribution. - The candidate's curriculum vitae (no more than two (2) pages per candidate. - A selected bibliography of publications relevant to the innovation (no more than two (2) pages)-optional. - At least three (3) and not more than six (6) supporting letters.
+- A completed online nomination form. - A narrative description of the achievement that addresses the selection criteria and each candidate(s)'s contribution.
+Each criterion should contain 750 words or less. - The candidate's curriculum vitae (no more than 2 pages per candidate. - A selected bibliography of publications relevant to the innovation (no more than 2 pages)-optional. - At least 3 and not more than 6 supporting letters.